Medical glove: History

 Criminals have also been known to wear medical gloves during commission of crimes.
 These gloves are often chosen because their thinness and tight fit allow for dexterity.
 However, because of the thinness of these gloves, fingerprints may actually pass through the material as glove prints, thus transferring the wearer's prints onto the surface touched or handled.

 The participants of the Watergate burglaries infamously wore rubber surgical gloves in an effort to hide their fingerprints.

 Industry

 In 2020, the market for medical gloves had a value of more than USD 10.17 billion and, with growing demand (especially in developing countries), is expected to grow by 9.2 per cent per year until 2028.
-The majority of medical gloves is manufactured in South East Asia with Malaysia alone accounting for about three quarters of global production in 2020.
+The majority of medical gloves are manufactured in South East Asia, with Malaysia alone accounting for about three quarters of global production in 2020.

 Labour rights violations

 There have been several investigations in factories in Malaysia, Thailand and Sri Lanka that documented severe violations of human and labour rights.
 Both in Malaysia and Thailand migrants represent the majority of workers in hard physical labour.
 They are frequently recruited by specialized agencies in their less affluent home countries such as Nepal and are often charged with high recruitment fees forcing them into debt bondage.
 There are documented cases in which employees' passports were withheld by their employers leaving them especially vulnerable to exploitation.

 In 2010, for instance, Swedwatch, a Swedish labour right NGO examining a Malaysian factory, reported that most employees were working 12 hours per day seven days a week without overtime pay or payslip, harassment of workers by the management, safety deficits and poor hygienic conditions in employee housing.

 Reacting to these findings, from October 2019 to March 2020, the US Department of Labor listed medical gloves produced in Malaysia on the List of Goods Produced by Child Labor or Forced Labor and temporarily banned the import of gloves produced by the Malaysian company Top Glove, the world's largest manufacturer at the time.